-If you are a resident in Newcastle and to access information go to Northumbria Police
+If you are a resident in Newcastle and want to access information go to the Northumbria Police website.

 City of Newcastle upon Tyne Act 2000

-The City of Newcastle upon Tyne Act 2000 also prohibits illegal street trading in a number of areas across the city including the City Centre and around the "Metro Radio Arena".
+The City of Newcastle upon Tyne Act 2000 also controls illegal street trading in a number of areas across the city including the City Centre and around the "Utilita Arena".

-Section 4 of the Act amends the provisions of the Local Government (Miscellaneous Provisions) Act 1982 in respect of reference to the Pedlars Act 1875.
-In that a certificate granted under the Pedlar's Act 1875 is only legitimately used in Newcastle upon Tyne, if it is used in the following terms: "If the trading is carried out only by means of visits from house to house".
+Section 4 of the Act amends the provisions of the Local Government (Miscellaneous Provisions) Act 1982 in respect of reference to the Pedlars Act 1871.
+A certificate granted under the Pedlar's Act 1875 may only be used in Newcastle upon Tyne if it is used in the following terms: "If the trading is carried out only by means of visits from house to house".

 No Cold Calling Zones